Blount Home Education Association (BHEA)

 • No state testing required.

-• HomeLife Academy (Highly recommended for high school students)
+• HomeLife Academy (highly recommended for high school students)

-• Berean Christian Academy
+• Berean Christian School

-• The Farm School (secular)
+• The Farm School

 • Maryville Christian School